 The digital part implements digital drive and sense loops, demodulates, decimates and processes the gyro output based on the on-chip temperature sensor output.
 The system controller manages the interface between the SPI registers, the system register and the non-volatile memory (OTP).
 The nonvolatile memory provides the gyro settings, in particular the coefficients for angular rate sensor temperature compensation.
 On power up, the gyro settings are transferred from the OTP to the system registers and output data are available in the SPI registers.
 The angular rate sensor output and the temperature sensor output are available in the SPI registers.
 The SPI registers are available through the SPI interface (SSB, SCLK, MOSI, MISO).
-The self-test and the data ready are available respectively on the external pins ST and DRDY.
+The self-test is available on the external pins ST.